Onariaginosa/Bella_Interpreter/README.md

 Please be sure to do an `npm install` once you have cloned a fresh repository.

-If it is not working try running the command `npm install ohm.js` and then `npm install` again.
+If it is not working try running the command `npm install ohm.js`.

 If that doesn't work then . . .
 I'm not sure what to tell yah  (´◕ ᵔ ◕`✿)*ᶜʳᶦᵉˢ*